-The provisions of A‑III, 2 ("Representation") apply to international applications whether furnished in an official language or in translation.
+The instructions in A‑III, 2 ("Representation") apply to international applications whether furnished in an official language or in translation.
 An agent having a right to practise before the PCT International Authorities is not necessarily authorised to act before the EPO (see Art.
 27(7) PCT).
-For the representation of applicants before the EPO as designated or elected Office see the latest version of the Guide for applicants: "’Euro-PCT Guide’: PCT procedure at the EPO".
+For the representation of applicants before the EPO as designated or elected Office see the latest version of the Guide for applicants: "'Euro-PCT Guide': PCT procedure at the EPO".

 However, up to expiry of the 31-month time limit under Rule 159, applicants having neither a residence nor their principal place of business within the territory of one of the contracting states may either comply with any requirement themselves or act through a professional representative entitled to practise before the EPO.
 This means that an applicant having neither a residence nor his principal place of business within the territory of one of the contracting states may himself, within the 31-month time limit, for example sign and file EPO Form 1200, submit amendments, file a translation of the application, file a request for early processing, etc.